 Bridgestone is a renowned golf ball manufacturer, represented by some of the best golfers in the world including Tiger Woods, Bryson DeChambeau, Fred Couples and Lexi Thompson.

 Their e6 ball has been around for over 14 years and, with each iteration, has gradually evolved into a soft, affordable distance ball.
-The latest e6 is ideal for golfers with moderate swing speeds and has a fairly low compression rating of 45.
+The latest e6 has optimized its soft feel even further and is designed to produce a softer sound as well.

 Engineered to be easy to compress and produce maximum distance on all shots, the e6 has a two-piece construction consisting of:

-- a larger, softer, gradational compression core that is firmer on the outside and softer on the inside
+- a reformulated gradational compression core, firmer on the outside and softer on the inside, that compresses quicker for added distance

-- a reformulated Surlyn cover that helps enhance the soft feel
+- a Surlyn cover with seamless cover technology that optimizes feel and spin

 The 330 dimple pattern helps maximize carry as well as provide good spin control around the greens.

-The e6 ball is currently available in white and yellow.
-It’s a very popular best-seller, and the general consensus is that it delivers excellent distance and great tee-to-green performance at an affordable price.
+The 2023 model is currently available in white and optic yellow.
+The e6 is generally a very popular best-seller, and the consensus is that it delivers excellent distance and tee-to-green performance for the price.